aphiria/aphiria/README.md

 <h2 id="middleware-properties">Middleware Properties</h2>

 Some frameworks such as Opulence and Laravel let you bind properties to middleware.
-For example, if you have an `AuthMiddleware`, but need to bind the route that's necessary to access the route, you might want to pass in the requisite user role.
+For example, if you have an `AuthMiddleware`, but need to bind the user role that's necessary to access that route, you might want to pass in the required user role.
 Here's how you can do it:

 ```php
 $route->withMiddleware('AuthMiddleware', ['role' => 'admin']);